 It has been known for several years that single amino acid mutations in MYH9 lead to a human disease syndrome called MYH9-RD that includes abnormalities of the kidneys, platelets, lens of the eye, and the inner ear.
 Dr. Adelstein and his colleagues have generated transgenic mice that duplicate the human mutations and recapitulate the major features of the human disease.
 They use these animal models to study the molecular and cellular mechanisms that give rise to the specific defects.

 Dr. Adelstein and colleagues first studied mutations in MYH10 that lead to strikingly abnormal heart development in the mouse—the heart develops outside of the body (ectopia cordis) due to a failure of ventral wall closure.
 In rare instances, children are born with and surgically treated for the same unusual defect.
-Coming full circle, Dr. Adelstein’s laboratory is now analyzing rare clinical samples obtained from children with a related developmental syndrome of the abdominal region, Pentalogy of Cantrell, for mutations in MYH10.
+Coming full circle, Dr. Adelstein’s laboratory in collaboration with the University of Washington is carrying out whole exomic sequencing on probands with the diagnosis of Pentalogy of Cantrell and their parents.

 In vertebrates two of the paralogs (NM IIB and IIC) undergo alternative splicing.
 Studies of the mechanism responsible for splicing in the brain show that the Rbfox family of RNA binding proteins plays an essential role in NM IIB splice regulation.
 Characterization of these proteins demonstrates that they are required for neuronal differentiation during spinal cord development by regulating pre-mRNA splicing of Numb, a signaling adaptor protein.
 Recent work in this lab has shown a novel function for Rbfox in microRNA biogenesis.